skarneedi/Gator-Club-Life/Sprint4.md

 - Mouseleave on Dropdown: dropdown would disappear prematurely.
 - Permit Sidebar Visibility: fixed render logic per step.
 - Cypress Timeout & Test Detection: resolved no-tests-found issue.

+## Overview of Work Completed

+This sprint focused on improving the core user flows, role-based functionality, and event engagement capabilities of the GatorClubLife platform.

 ## Conclusion
 This final sprint encapsulated the complete end-to-end implementation of the Permits workflow, Organization discovery, user profile experience, and submission management.
 By ensuring robust Cypress automation and unit test coverage, the application has reached a feature-complete and test-validated state.